BrunoThuma/BrunoThuma/README.md

 I work at SnowmanLabs as a junior developer and I am a scholarship student at Apple Developer Academy PUCPR.

-On the free time I also `git commit` iOT, automation, DataScience and many other algorithms.
+On the free time I also `git commit` IoT, automation, DataScience, Mobile Development and many other algorithms.

  Apple's WWDC22 Swift Student Challenge Winner 